 2) Restaurant salad dressings are usually really, really over the top fat-wise, carb-wise, and in calories.

 And that brings me back to my original point: less food—we don’t need to eat all of that!
 The all-you-eat-mentality is particularly pronounced at restaurants.
 They BRAG about their hefty portion size!

 So how do you handle restaurants?
 Know what you’re walking into, for starters.
 If it is a chain restaurant, look online to see if you can find the menu and the nutritional info for the menu.
 Not all restaurants do that, but there are other sites out there with that info—just google it.

 Second, have a backup plan.
 Order sauces, dressings, and anything else that will lend a huge caloric and often, fatty punch to the meal, on the side.
 All restaurants will happily accommodate…just ask.

 Third, if you haven’t split your meal with a dining companion, ask for a doggie bag right when your meal comes.
 Cut your meal in HALF or more, and bag it up.
 If it is off your plate, you are less apt to chow down on it and leave with a Thanksgiving-stuffed feeling.

 And last but not least—keep restaurant eating as a treat and not a part of your weekly plan.
 Eating at home is always cheaper, most likely to be more nutritious, you control the fat and the salt and the service is predictable, right?

-If you need help planning your menus, go to www.savingdinner.com and try our Menu-Mailer, your family will thank you.
+If you need help planning your menus, subscribe to Dinner Answers today; your family will thank you.
 Enjoy!